Emulator Issues #11973

 What are your PC specifications?
 (CPU, GPU, Operating System, more)

 [ryzen 1200, gt 1030, 8gb of ram, and ssd and a hard drive,Windows 10 ]

 Is there anything else that can help developers narrow down the issue? (e.g. logs, screenshots,

 [5.0-530 was the last time you can edit the levels without dolphin crashing and on 5.0-540 they be a error that says "Invalid Read from 0x00000010, PC = 0x802c0ba0" and the application hangs and the only way to close it is by force close by task manager]

 #3 Updated by AlizaChoOpzen about 1 year ago

 If you take an ISO that breaks in this way on Dolphin and run it on a real console, does it work?

 Yes it has always work on Nintendo Wii something changed between dolphin 5.0.530 and 5.0.540 maybe the way files are read or something because even just saving the file (no changes what so ever to the level) it still crashes.

-#5 Updated by AlizaChoOpzen 5 months ago
+#5 Updated by AlizaChoOpzen about 1 year ago

 You're absolutely breaking it.
 You can allow invalid reads/writes by right clicking the ISO in the gamelist and going into the game properties page.
 From there, make sure MMU emulation is unchecked.
 That will make the behavior the same as the old builds.